 Development of such products is fast due to the ecosystem using commercially available platforms and proof of concept projects are easy to achieve; However when someone tries to make the necessary modifications to create a custom product, comply with certifications and perform changes required to make it a viable product, soon he/she may fail short, as:

-There is not much control for customizing the core boards; Design from scratch is the only option if a single board is needed
+There is not much control for customizing the core boards; Design from scratch is the only option if a single board is needed or there are mechanical constraints

 The base hardware is complicated for the majority of applications